Artificial Intelligence

 Sample statements:

-What you see below are options that you may include, combine, modify, build upon or edit in your own words for use in your syllabus.
-You are encouraged to personalize and be specific to your own expectations.
+What you see below are options that you may include, combine, or adapt for use in your syllabus.
+You are encouraged to personalize them to fit your expectations.
 Consider using plain language to enhance clarity and accessibility.

 Element | Sample text options that can be used, combined, or adapted |